 How Do I Get My License Reinstated After a DUI?

 Fortunately, Pennsylvania has a system in place for people convicted of DUI to go to and from work.
-It’s called an occupational limited license.
+It is called an occupational limited license.
+An experienced Pittsburgh DUI lawyer can walk you through the eligibility rules and timing so you are not guessing at deadlines with PennDOT.

 Requirements for an Occupational Limited License